|Fish, worms, crawdads, liver, and reeking confections of blood and guts are blue-plate specials for catfish.|

 - Lanterns and lantern accessories: for night fishing

 - Anchor(s) for your boat

-- A lawn chair or stool for bank fishing
+- A lawn or camp chair or stool for bank fishing

 - A big cooler for carrying food, drinks, bait and catfish

 - Polarized sunglasses: for cutting glare on the water

 - Rod bells: clip to your rod tip to signal strikes

 - Electronic strike indicators or "bite alarms": produce an audible signal when a catfish bites